4vanyek/GDPS-Site-Template-Improved/README.md

 3. Click the download button
 4. Drag the image to the main folder (make sure it's named "logo.png")

+## See the demo
+You can see the demo here: https://files.therealvanyek.ml/improvedgdpstemplate/
+## Credit
 Remember to credit me and Starmor for the template ;)